Mr. Right (2015 film): Production

-The project was announced on October 8, 2011, by Variety, that Paco Cabezas would direct the action-comedy film Mr. Right scripted by Max Landis, produced by Circle of Confusion's David Alpert and Lawrence Mattis.
+On October 8, 2011, it was announced in Variety that Paco Cabezas would direct the action-comedy film Mr. Right scripted by Max Landis and produced by Circle of Confusion's David Alpert and Lawrence Mattis.
 On May 5, 2014, Sam Rockwell and Anna Kendrick were announced for the lead roles.
 Michael Helfant and Bradley Gallo would finance the film for Amasia Entertainment and co-produce along with Circle of Confusion's Mattis and Rick Jacobs.
 On October 6, rapper RZA joined the cast.
 On October 7, Tim Roth joined the film.
 On October 8, James Ransone joined the film.
 On October 10, Anson Mount, Michael Eklund and Katie Nehra joined the cast.

 Filming

 Filming began on October 13, 2014, in New Orleans, Louisiana, and ran for seven weeks.

 Release

 In October 2014, Lakeshore Entertainment announced its acquiring international distribution rights to the film, while Sierra/Affinity would handle international sales of the film at American Film Market.
 The film had its world premiere at the 2015 Toronto International Film Festival on September 19, as the closing night film.
 Before that, Focus World had acquired U.S. distribution rights to the film.
 The film was released in the U.S. on April 8, 2016.